Tim Murphy

 Born 1967 in Cork, Ireland

-Bio: Tim Murphy has been writing haiku since 2017.
-His reviews of haiku collections appear regularly in the journal, Presence.
+Bio: Tim Murphy has been writing haiku since 2016.
+His reviews of Japanese short-form collections have appeared in Kokako and Presence.

 new city